easycoder/rbr/roombyroom/Controller/home/orangepi/firmware/XR/doc/README.md

 ## Over The Air (OTA) updates
 The version number handed out by the hub is used to keep the system firmware up to date.
 Each device keeps a note of its current version.
 When a message packet arrives with a higher version number, the device requests a list of files from its parent, then requests each of the files listed, one by one.
 Once it has finished updating it saves the new version number.

 While updating is taking place, normal operation is suspended.
 Clients of a device will not get responses to their polling and will eventually time out and reset themselves.
-Once updating has finished the device will restart normal operation and when it receive the map frpom its parent will pass it on.
-Since it nowcontains an updated version number, this will in turn cause each of its clients to start their own update.
+Once updating has finished the device will restart normal operation and when it receives the map from its parent will pass it on.
+Since this now contains an updated version number, each of its clients will start their own update.
 So the latest version ripples through the system and everyone ends up with the same code.

 If the system is a mix of different device types, the code for all of them must be contained in each.
 So a relay contains thermometer code and vice versa.
 ## Upsides